Tasmania Story: Video game

 In the Game Boy action video game loosely based on the film, the divorced father is looking for a Tasmanian tiger while trying to survive in the harsh wilderness of Tasmania.
-This game is a port of Pony Canyon's Fruit Panic for the MSX which plays similar to the classic arcade game Mappy.
+This game is a port of Pony Canyon's Fruit Panic for the MSX, which plays similar to the classic arcade game Mappy.

 Before the gameplay commences, the player is given a choice between the slow mode and the fast mode (using the "Select" button), which modifies the movement speed of the enemies.
 The player then proceeds to traverse ten levels of varying layouts, having to collect all the plants within each level to proceed to the next level.
 Four enemies portraying wild animals chase the player character in each level, which the player can knock out for a little while by either planting bombs (one at a time; using the "A" button) for enemies to step on, or by falling onto their heads from above.
-Being caught by an enemy or falling into a pit left below a jumping platform that has been used too many times in a short period loses the player one life, and losing all lives reset the progress.
-The player starts the game with three lives, which are increased by hitting certain high score milestones, and ten bombs, increased with additional ten for each lost life.
+Being caught by an enemy or falling into a pit left below a jumping platform that has been used too many times in a short period loses the player one life, and losing all lives resets the game.
+The player starts the game with three lives, which are increased by hitting certain high score milestones, and ten bombs, increased with an additional ten for each lost life.
 Each level has a theme animal that pops up as an item to be quickly collected before it disappears; both theme animals and additional bomb items pop up by knocking out enemies enough times.
 The game ends with a congratulations screen after each level's theme animal has been collected, or the game otherwise loops.